 August 23, 1572 — St. Bartholomew’s Eve.
 Man of Commerce and Soldier of Fortune Mattias Tannhauser rides into Paris, where all hell is about to break loose.
-At a tavern called The Red Ox, he pauses to take his repast and reflect upon the state of affairs in his adopted country… “Tannhauser had abandoned all involvement and […]
+At a tavern called The Red Ox, he pauses to take his repast and reflect upon the state of affairs in his adopted country… “Tannhauser had abandoned all involvement and even […]

 Shakespeare was right, of course.
 We come sliding into the world and, drawing our first breath in it, seem to somehow intuit life’s pre-eminent lesson: we are entitled to precisely nothing — not food, not water, not toilet paper, and certainly not surgical masks and ventilators.
 And so it is that in our first few moments in the arena we give a great angry cry in protest — until someone sticks a tit in our mouths.